KatsuragiCSL/katsuragicsl.github.io/content/about.md

 date: 2022-04-13T21:08:19+08:00
 ---

-Hi, I am [KatsuragiCSL](https://www.linkedin.com/in/jack-shue-long-chan/), just another security enthusiast who like writing.
-I do (web/mobile) pentesting as my daytime job, sometimes redteaming and other weird stuffs.
-At night, I play with malwares (both writing them and dissecting them), explore the secrets of binaries.
+I am [Jack Chan](https://www.linkedin.com/in/jack-shue-long-chan/), with a fancy online name `KatsuragiCSL` as  the "social norm" is apparently that you need a fancy nickname online if you write/ break code.

-This blog is a place for me to share what I learnt, what I experimented, occationally some tutorial series and shitposting :) You can connect with me on Linkedin or ping me on twitter if you like.
+This blog is a place for me to share what I learnt, what I experimented, occationally shitposting and some "tutorial series" that are unlikely to be finished.

+Potential original thoughts are in research section.
+Other categories are for things I found beautiful (like the amazing Thomae's function and its continuity/ discontinuity on irrationals/ rationals) and some dumb things I tried before.